 Some investors may seek to trade Units frequently in an effort to benefit from differences between the value of the Units and the value of the underlying securities ("market timing").
-Frequent trading in order to time the market or otherwise can negatively impact the value of the fund to the detriment of other unitholders.
-Excessive short-term trading can also reduce the fund's return because the fund may be forced to hold additional cash to pay redemption proceeds or, alternatively, to sell portfolio holdings, thereby incurring additional trading costs.
+Frequent trading in order to time the market or otherwise can negatively impact the value of a fund to the detriment of other unitholders of the fund.
+Excessive short-term trading can also reduce a fund's return because the fund may be forced to hold additional cash to pay redemption proceeds or, alternatively, to sell portfolio holdings, thereby incurring additional trading costs.

-Depending on the particular circumstances, Purpose will employ a combination of preventative and detective measures to discourage and identify excessive short-term trading in the fund, including:
+Depending on the particular circumstances, Purpose will employ a combination of preventative and detective measures to discourage and identify excessive short-term trading in the funds, including: